Deutsche Vermögensberatung: RTL Spendenmarathon

 Since the 25th RTL-Spendenmarathon 2020, Deutsche Vermögensberatung has supported the Stiftung RTL - Wir helfen Kindern e.
 V. foundation.
 Together with its brand ambassadors, it was able to collect a donation sum of 300,000 euros in 2020.
 At the 26th RTL Spendenmarathon 2021, a donation sum of 500,000 euros was achieved with the support of the company, which was increased to 1 million euros by the Schumacher family.
 The donations benefited the Stiftung RTL for its educational projects.

 Support after the 2021 European floods

 Deutsche Vermögensberatung collected around 650,000 euros in donations to support various measures in the flooded areas affected by the 2021 European floods.
 DVAG itself donated around 40 per cent of the sum.

 Aid in the Ukraine war

-In March 2022, Deutsche Vermögensberatung donated one million euros as emergency aid to Menschen brauchen Menschen e.V. to provide quick and unbureaucratic help to people affected by the Ukraine war.
+In March 2022, Deutsche Vermögensberatung donated one million euros as emergency aid to Menschen brauchen Menschen e.V. to provide quick and unbureaucratic help to people affected by the Russian invasion of Ukraine.
 In mid-March, together with the organisation Luftfahrt ohne Grenzen / Wings of Help e.
 V., several tonnes of humanitarian aid supplies were brought to Ukraine, financed by Deutsche Vermögensberatung.